 The ratio of people in Downtown Boston drinking light beer to people drinking crisp Chablis is high enough to break math.
 But thankfully, the wine-drinkers have a hell of a place to go in Haley.Henry.
 This Downtown Crossing spot is tiny, as if your parents turned your childhood bedroom into a shrine for natural wines after you went to college (heartbreaking, but understandable).
 It has a nice small menu of tinned fish and charcuterie type stuff, but we prefer to spend our money on the wine, especially since they’ll open any bottle for you if you commit to ordering at least two glasses.

 The back room at Carrie Nation isn’t a speakeasy in the sense that you have to walk through a working toilet stall to get to it, it’s just down a long hallway and a little hard to find.
 Once you manage to find it, though, you’ll sip cocktails in what is essentially a 1920s gambling den, complete with vintage lamps, pool tables, and semi-hidden leather booths.
-There’s no one named Snakes with a set of brass knuckles in his vest pocket, but the cocktails are great, and the fact that many of them cost $11 is even greater.
+There’s no one named Snakes with a set of brass knuckles in his vest pocket, but the cocktails are great.

 It’s hard to say what the best part of Roxanne’s is, and that’s a really good sign.
-All of the cocktails here are $10.
 It feels like a members-only club in the South Pacific.
 And the food here is a complete afterthought, so you can sit and drink for hours without getting side-eyed by a server for not ordering a burger.
 Put it all together and it’s one of the best places in Downtown Boston to grab a drink and catch up with a friend.